cmu-phil/py-tetrad/README.md

 # Install

-1. It is necessary to have a JDK installed for version 17+.
+1. A JDK installed for version 21+ is necessary.
 See our Wiki article, [Setting up Java for Tetrad](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).

 1. type ``echo $JAVA_HOME``in a terminal to see if this is already set to your JDK.
 On Windows, it should already be set if you've installed Java.
 On Mac, it should be set to the latest JDK installed.
 If it's not set, you'll need to [set JAVA_HOME](https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux#:~:text=On%20the%20Desktop%2C%20right%2Dclick,Variable%20value%20and%20click%20OK.) to the path of the Java installation you want to use for py-tetrad.